OctopusDeploy/blog/blog/2017-10/defining-tomcat-context-paths.md

 If Tomcat is set to autodeploy applications (and it is set to do this by default) then any WAR file or exploded deployment copied into the `webapps` folder will be deployed automatically while Tomcat is running.

 The autodeployment of applications behaviour can be disabled by setting the `autoDeploy` attribute on the `<Host>` element to `false`.
 In this case applications will de deployed on startup.

 In turn the deployment of applications on startup can be disabled by setting the `deployOnStartup` attribute on the `<Host>` element to `false`.

 :::hint
-If both `autoDeploy` and `deployOnStartup` are false, then you can deploy applications manually by manually adding a `<Context>` element inside the `<Host>` element.
+If both `autoDeploy` and `deployOnStartup` are false, then you can deploy applications by manually adding a `<Context>` element inside the `<Host>` element in the `conf/server.xml` file.
 See the section "Defining the Context in the server.xml File" for an example.
 :::

 ## Embedding the Path in the (Exploded) WAR Filename

-If no other settings are in effect, a web application deployed to Tomcat will be made available under a context path that matches the name of the WAR file, or the directory under `webapps` that the exploded deployment was copied to.
+When an application is deployed from the `webapps` directory, it be made available under a context path that matches the name of the WAR file, or the name of the directory under `webapps` that the exploded deployment was copied to.

 For example, if you deploy an WAR file called `demo.war`, it will be made available under the `demo` context.
 Likewise if you deploy an exploded war to `webapps/demo`, it too will be made available under the context of `demo`.